andyfitzsuse/andyfitz.github.io/drafts/story.md

 ## 1980's technology = the future
 * I was born, and still highly regard this decision
-* Computers were ever present in the family home. from only-orange or green screens to the marvellous CGA and tractor paper.
-Back when the printscreen button did that.
+* Computers were ever present in the family home. from green screen to CGA and tractor paper.
+The printscreen button actually did that.
 * My father attended Siggraph in North America and took the family along.
 I was at an age where computer graphics were it.
 * Got stuck in a lift with my brother in Vancouver
 * Skied backwards down hill in Canada
 * Saved my baby brother from the pool
-* World Expo 88 blew my mind.
+* World Expo 88 in Brisbane

 ## 1990's laptop at school

-* Simpsons and ninjaturtles
+* Simpsons, Sega, Drums
-* Rugby and debating
+* Rugby and Debating
-* Wolfenstein, Doom, laplink cables
 * Hex editing game files
 * Marcomedia director and then flash
 * Hosting LAN parties